 Under New Ownership

-In 1931, the airline suffered a setback when one of their wooden planes crashed on its way to Wichita, Kansas.
-The death of eight people was compounded by one of them being football coach , Knute Rockne.
-The crash discredited the use of wooden framed aircraft, and helped usher in the era of all metal planes.
+In 1931, the airline suffered a setback when one of its wooden planes crashed on its way to Wichita, Kansas.
+The death of eight people was compounded by one of them being football coach, Knute Rockne.
+The crash discredited the use of wooden framed aircraft and helped usher in the era of all-metal planes.
 This change would also create the research needed to allow aircraft to fly at higher altitudes, which had been impossible without pressurization.
-In 1937, Boeing Stratoliners began flying the skies, and came the first commercial planes with pressurized cabins.
+In 1937, Boeing Stratoliner began flying the skies and came to the first commercial planes with pressurized cabins.
 In 1938, at the urging of Jack Frye, Howard Hughes agreed to purchase 25% of the airline.
-By 1941, Hughes had controlling interest in TWA, and the airline prospered during World War II.
-By the later half of the 1940’s, internal strife had dealt significant blows to the airline, and by 1958 the executive offices moved from Kansas City to New York City.
+By 1941, Hughes had a controlling interest in TWA, and the airline prospered during World War II.
+By the later half of the 1940s, internal strife had dealt significant blows to the airline, and by 1958 the executive offices moved from Kansas City to New York City.

 One of the highest priorities of any airline is passenger safety.
 While accidents can and do occur, the goal is to get from point A to point B with no issues.
 A wide array of safety equipment is available to flight crews, and the displays at the TWA Museum highlight some of the more unusual pieces.
 I personally had to chuckle at the display above.
 Someone felt it had to be noted that handcuffs did not make a viable substitute for a tourniquet.